chrisbarr/AmazonSNS-PHP-API/README.md

 # Amazon SNS PHP API v0.2.0 Documentation #

-This API wrapper is a lightweight alternative to the official Amazon aws-sdk-for-php for access to Amazon SNS (Simple Notification Service)
+This API wrapper is a lightweight alternative to the official Amazon aws-sdk-for-php for access to Amazon SNS (Simple Notification Service) using PHP

 ## Examples ##